afridmanas/bmi_calculator/README.md

 The BMI calculator app is an excellent tool for people who are trying to lose weight, gain weight, or maintain their current weight.
 It is also a useful tool for healthcare professionals who need to monitor the weight and health of their patients.
 The app can be used by anyone, anywhere, at any time, making it a convenient and accessible tool for managing weight and health.

-In conclusion, the BMI calculator app built using the Flutter language provides a simple and convenient way to calculate the body mass index of an individual.
-It is an accessible and user-friendly tool for managing weight and health, and is an excellent resource for individuals and healthcare professionals alike.